ffMathy/typescript-cs-poco/README.md

 ##### definitionFile

-Defaults to true.
-If explicitly set to false, the output file will not be of type d.ts and any baseNamespace being used will not have declare before the module name.
+Defaults to `true`.
+If explicitly set to `false`, the output file will not be of type d.ts and any baseNamespace being used will not have declare before the module name.

 ##### propertyNameResolver